SkevhetDeluxe/CNewsProject/README.md

-# C News coming soon!!
+# C News is coming soon!!